mkoslacz/minimal-mistakes/_posts/2017-01-31-why-shall-i-choose-viper-architecture.markdown

 Each VIPER module consists of following sub-modules:
 0. **Contract**: defines the way sub-modules communicate,
 1. **View**: user interface,
-2. **Presenter**: delegating appropriate tasks to Router and Interactor,
+2. **Presenter**: delegating appropriate tasks to Router and Interactor, deciding what and how to display,
 3. **Router / Routing**: system framework interactions - mostly app routing (switching views),
 4. **Interactor**: data-related business logic,
 5. **Entity** (-ies): objects representing your data,